MehrojOfficial/GSI_Rosemary/README.md

   5. Unlimited patience

 **Which firmware to use:**
+(You need to flash stock ROM before starting)
   - MIUI 12.5 -> Android 11/12/12L/13 (preffered to avoid bugs)
   - MIUI 13 -> Android 12/12L/13